kanchen4552/kanchen4552.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Incoming Assistant Professor of Biostatistics at Weill Cornell Medicine, Cornell University
+subtitle: Incoming Assistant Professor of Biostatistics at Weill Cornell Medicine

 profile:
   align: right